QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 <span class="tms">
 (not tested, it seems
-you need another computer "the server" running your IDE, while you slow computer will be "the client")
+you need another computer "the server" running your IDE, while your slow computer will be "the client")
 </span>
 .

 * auto-install

-Installing Java, JavaFX, etc. are simplified and could be directly done inside the IDE (in like one or two clicks).
+Installing Java, JavaFX, etc. is simplified and could be directly done inside the IDE (in like one or two clicks).
 You can easily install and update dependencies
-(and you got a head-ups when they are not up-to-date).
+(and you got head-ups when they are not up-to-date).

 * consistency